Evictions in Spain have an game change by Ley 37/2011 in order to speed-up the process for removing a tenant from a property - or eviction.

 Once the rent has fallen due and is unpaid, the landlord should present a demand to the tenant that the outstanding rent be paid (usually by burofax available in the post office which is proof that it was sent on a particular date).

-The reason for doing this is that it allows for the possibility of the tenant leaving the property without having to go through the legal process and the expense involved in hiring a solicitor, court taxes etc. Where the tenant voluntarily leaves the property is probably the best possible outcome in most cases, at least from the point of view of legal costs.
+The reason for doing this is that it allows for the possibility of the tenant leaving the property without having to go through the legal process and the expense involved in hiring a solicitor, court taxes etc. Where the tenant voluntarily leaves the property is probably the best possible outcome in most cases of evictions in Spain, at least from the point of view of legal costs.

 If there is no response from the tenant then the landlord may apply to court for an eviction order.
 Within that application, the landlord may offer the tenant the possibility of a cancellation of any outstanding rent as long as the tenant leaves the property within a certain period of time (which may not be less than 15 days).